 More people can get access to testing:

-Anyone who might have COVID-19 should be tested, according to new guidance from the state.
+Anyone who might have COVID-19 should be tested.
 Previously, when testing resources were limited, people with mild symptoms were encouraged to self-isolate versus seeking a test.

 The new guidance encourages testing for: